Summer Programs and Camps

 Students (and adults!) can sign up for the NPL Summer Challenge to log reading hours over the summer and earn prizes when they hit certain milestones.
 The more they read, the more prizes they can earn!
 Prizes include tickets to local attractions like the Adventure Science Center, Wave Country, Climb Nashville and more.
 Each branch will also draw for prizes like iPad Minis and a trip to Dollywood.
-Mayor Megan Barry has even offered up the chance to be Student Mayor for a day!

 Whether reading for school or reading for fun, Nashville Public Library’s Limitless Library program has your family covered with sizzling summer reading lists for all grade levels!